scalameta/metals/docs/contributors/getting-started.md

 ## Manual tests

-Some functionality is best to manually test through an editor.
-A common workflow while iterating on a new feature is to run `publishLocal;++3.2.2 mtags/publishLocal`(change 3.2.2 to the Scala version you want to test) and then run `Metals:Restart server` for opened projects or open an new demo project.
+To try out new features manually through an editor, run `publishLocal;++3.2.2 mtags/publishLocal`(change 3.2.2 to the Scala version you want to test) to publish metals binary locally, and refer to the detailed process for two different editor below for subsequent steps.

-It's important to note that `sbt publishLocal` will create artifacts only for the Scala version currently used in Metals and trying to use the snapshot version with any other Scala version will not work.
+In more details, It's important to note that `sbt publishLocal` will create artifacts only for the Scala version currently used in Metals and trying to use the snapshot version with any other Scala version will not work.
 In that case you need to run a full cross publish with `sbt +publishLocal`, however this will take quite some time, so you may want to target a specific version to publish like `++3.1.1 mtags/publishLocal`.

 ### Visual Studio Code